Reading the australian federal version.Choose your state →

 What is this right?

-• What makes a term unfair: A term is unfair if it causes a significant imbalance in the parties’ rights, is not reasonably necessary to protect the business, and would cause you detriment (financial or otherwise).
+• What makes a term unfair: it causes a significant imbalance in the parties' rights, is not reasonably necessary to protect the business, and would cause you detriment (financial or otherwise).

-• Common unfair terms: One-sided cancellation clauses, terms letting the business change the price or contract without notice, terms limiting your right to sue, and excessive early termination fees.
+• Common offenders: one-sided cancellation clauses, terms letting the business change the price or terms without notice, limits on your right to sue, and excessive early-termination fees.

-• Since 9 November 2023: Unfair contract terms are not just void — they are now illegal.
-Businesses face penalties of up to $50 million, three times the benefit gained, or 30% of adjusted turnover (whichever is greatest) for including or relying on unfair terms.
+• Since 9 November 2023: unfair terms aren't just void anymore — they're illegal.
+Businesses face penalties of up to $50 million, three times the benefit gained, or 30% of adjusted turnover (whichever is greatest), for including or relying on them.
+The 2022 reform turned what was a quiet provision into a serious enforcement lever.

-• Standard form contracts: These protections apply to contracts where you had little or no opportunity to negotiate the terms.
+• Standard form contracts: the regime covers any contract where you had little or no opportunity to negotiate.

 When does it apply?